LXBoon/JavaPOS/README.md

 Open the Connection by Clicking it

-    - click add a SQL scriot file in a new query tab
+    - click add a SQL script file in a new query tab
     - navigate to dataQuery.sql in project file and open
 ![](ss//newQuery.jpg)